rachiteagles/youtube_data_engineering/README.md

 ![Youtube Analytics](youtube_analytics.png)

-After running the pipeline for a week, collecting data and visualizing data on Tableau, I found that video count is highest for youtube however, video views count is highest for India
+After running the pipeline for a week, collecting data and visualizing data on Tableau, I found that video count is highest for US however, video views count is highest for India

 ## Steps to delete the stack